Best Side Hustles For Writers Looking to Make Extra Money Quickly

 Write on Medium, Vocal, and NewsBreak

-- It is easy to start writing on there.
+- It is easy to write there.
 Just make an account and start publishing any type of content you choose.

-- You can get a lot of exposure relatively early on from publishing on publications with larger followings.
+- You can get a lot of exposure from publishing in publications with larger followings.

 - It can help you build an online presence and portfolio pieces for getting other work

 - You can earn residual income (most times in tiny amounts) on older articles that people read